mlcommons/inference/edge/object_classification/mobilenets/tflite/README.md

 $ ck install package --tags=tensorflowmodel,mobilenet,mlperf
 ```

-**NB:** You can also install any other MobileNets models compatible with TFLite as follows:
+**NB:** You can also install any other MobileNets model compatible with TFLite as follows:
 ```
 $ ck install package --tags=tensorflowmodel,mobilenet,tflite
 ```